Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation: Abstract

 \section{Abstract}

-Starting from Boltzmann equation with relaxation time approximation for the collision term and using Chapman-Enskog expansion for distribution function close to equilibrium, we derive hydrodynamic evolution equations for the dissipative quantities directly from their definition.
+Starting from Boltzmann equation with relaxation time approximation for the collision term and using Chapman-Enskog like expansion for distribution function close to equilibrium, we derive hydrodynamic evolution equations for the dissipative quantities directly from their definition.
 Although the form of the equations is identical to those obtained in traditional Israel-Stewart approaches employing Grad's 14-moment approximation and second moment of Boltzmann equation, the coefficients obtained are different.
-In the case of one-dimensional scaling expansion, we demonstrate that our results are in better agreement with numerical solution of Boltzmann equation.
+In the case of one-dimensional scaling expansion, we demonstrate that our results are in better agreement with numerical solution of Boltzmann equation as compared to Israel-Stewart results.
+We also show that including approximate higher-order corrections in viscous evolution significantly improves this agreement, thus justifying the relaxation time approximation for the collision term.

 Relativistic fluid dynamics has been applied quite successfully to study and understand a wide range of collective phenomena observed in cosmology, astrophysics and the physics of high-energy, heavy-ion collisions.
 The earliest theoretical formulation of relativistic dissipative hydrodynamics also known as first-order theories (order of gradients), are due to Eckart \cite{Eckart:1940zz} and Landau-Lifshitz \cite{Landau}.
-However these theories, collectively called relativistic Navier-Stokes (NS) theories, involve parabolic differential equations and suffers from acausality and instability.
+However these theories, collectively called relativistic Navier-Stokes (NS) theory, involve parabolic differential equations and suffer from acausality and numerical instability.
 The Chapman-Enskog (CE) expansion has been the most common method to obtain first-order hydrodynamics from Boltzmann Equation (BE) \cite{Chapman}.
 The derivation of second-order fluid-dynamics by Israel and Stewart (IS) from kinetic theory uses extended Grad's method \cite{Israel:1979wp}.
-The approach by Israel and Stewart may not guarantee stability but solves the acausality problem \cite{Huovinen:2008te} at the cost of introducing two additional approximations: 14-moment approximation for the distribution function and use of second moment of BE to obtain evolution equations for dissipative quantities.
+The approach by Israel and Stewart may not guarantee stability but solves the acausality problem \cite{Huovinen:2008te} at the cost of introducing two additional approximations: \textbf {(a)} 14-moment approximation for the distribution function and, \textbf {(b)} use of second moment of BE to obtain evolution equations for dissipative quantities.